kangyio/HabitCounter/README.md

 - git clone this repo
 - run `npm install` to install dependencies
-- run the following commands to build the app for your system.
-The executable will be in `📂dist` folder `npm run dist:win` for Windows
+- run `npm run dist:win` for Windows, or `npm run dist:mac` for Mac, or `npm run dist:linux` for Linux, to build the app for your system.
+The executable will be in `📂dist` folder
-`npm run dist:mac` for Mac
-`npm run dist:linux` for Linux

 ## 📝License